Gotta Have It (Jay-Z and Kanye West song): Reception

 "Gotta Have It" received mostly positive reviews from music critics.
-Sputnikmusic's Tyler Fisher stated that "The Neptunes turn in their best beat in years on "Gotta Have It", sampling James Brown in a realm completely removed from funk and soul."
-Slant Magazine's Matthew Cole stated that "the duo volleys ball lines at each other on "Otis" and do call-and-response riffing on "Gotta Have It," sounding like a pair of hustlers who can't believe how much they've gotten away with.
+Sputnikmusic's Tyler Fisher stated that "The Neptunes turn in their best beat in years on 'Gotta Have It', sampling James Brown in a realm completely removed from funk and soul."
+Slant Magazine's Matthew Cole stated that "the duo volleys boasts at each other on 'Otis' and do call-and-response riffing on 'Gotta Have It', sounding like a pair of hustlers who can't believe how much they've gotten away with.
 The chemistry between the two friends and self-described sibling rivals is conveyed perfectly on those two tracks."

-David Amidon of PopMatters commented that several songs on the album are a "whirlwind of excitement, particularly "Gotta Have It", which finds Kanye and Jay spitting such decadent, pro-Black-laden material as "Maybachs on bachs on bachs on bachs on bachs / Who in that? / Oh, shit, it's just blacks on blacks on blacks".
-Popdust's Emily Exton reported that "he two trade lines instead of verses in what results in a surefire example of what can happen when two pros team up."
+David Amidon of PopMatters commented that several songs on the album are a "whirlwind of excitement, particularly 'Gotta Have It', which finds Kanye and Jay spitting such decadent, pro-Black-laden material as 'Maybachs on bachs on bachs on bachs on bachs / Who in that? / Oh, shit, it's just blacks on blacks on blacks'."
+Popdust's Emily Exton reported that "the two trade lines instead of verses in what results in a surefire example of what can happen when two pros team up."
 The song peaked at number 69 on the US Billboard Hot 100, and at numbers 14, 13 and 17 on the Billboard Hot R&B/Hip-Hop Songs, Hot Rap Songs and Rhythmic charts respectively.